Chart Color Schemes

 Mornington - West faces significant health challenges, with common conditions prevalent across both younger and older age groups.

 Private health cover is high at approximately 57%, covering around 6,193 people.
-The most common conditions are arthritis (affecting 12.1% of residents) and mental health issues (7.7%).
-Notably, 61.3% report no medical ailments, compared to Greater Melbourne's 63.9%.
-The area has a higher proportion of seniors aged 65 and over at 42.1% (4,562 people), compared to Greater Melbourne's 29.9%.
-Despite this, health outcomes among seniors in Mornington - West are strong, outperforming the general population in health metrics.
+The most common medical conditions are arthritis (affecting 12.1% of residents) and mental health issues (7.7%).
+Notably, 61.3% of residents report no medical ailments, compared to 63.9% in Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over, at 42.1% (4,562 people), than the Greater Melbourne average of 29.9%.
+Despite this, health outcomes among seniors are strong, even outperforming the general population in certain metrics.

 Frequently Asked Questions - Health